daviddubois5/daviddubois/_pages/about.md

 The environments that I investigate consist of planetary atmospheres and surfaces in our solar system (Titan, Jupiter, Rhea, the early Earth, Uranus, Pluto) and beyond (exoplanets, interstellar and circumstellar environments).
 I use a combination of experimental and numerical modeling techniques to constrain the chemical composition and pathways leading to complex organic matter found in these cold environments via energy deposition on gas and solid phase samples, and the microphysical parameters of icy mantles.

-My interest have also led me to analyze and compare our results with spacecraft data such as those obtained from the Cassini and New Horizons missions.
+My interests have also led me to analyze and compare our results with spacecraft data such as those obtained from the Cassini and New Horizons missions.